moirivilla/moirivilla/README.md

- ##Hi there 👋
+#Hi there 👋

-**I'm Mónica,recently graduated full stack developer.
+##I'm Mónica,recently graduated full stack developer.
 Welcome to my GitHub profile.

 🔭 I’m currently working on applying my acquired knowledge to various frontend and backend projects.

-🌱 I'm currently deepening my knowledge of JavaScript, CSS3, HTML5, and the React framework/library, as well as the backend Node.js
+🌱 I'm currently deepening my knowledge of **JavaScript, CSS3, HTML5**, and the React framework/library, as well as the backend Node.js